Azure/azureml-sdk-for-r/README.md

 ## Installing `azureml` package

+Install [Anaconda](https://www.anaconda.com/) if not already installed.
+Choose Python 3.5 or later.

-To get started, use the `devtools` package to install AzureML SDK for R from GitHub.
+To get started, use the `remotes` package to install AzureML SDK for R from GitHub.
 ```R
 > remotes::install_github('https://github.com/Azure/azureml-sdk-for-r',
                            INSTALL_opts=c("--no-multiarch"))